This is a story I wrote around 1992. It’s kinda long, but if you like showbiz dirt, stick with it.

 Drifting in this swamp of flotsam is a pair of floaters that were all this and worse.
 They were low budget and looked it.
 Their plots defied credulity.
 The first one’s music was blatantly anachronistic.
 How the cult bombathon Eddie and the Cruisers got to be the innovative musical of the 1980s is really two intertwining tales of how Hollywood steamrollered a perfectly good novel twice, and a small-town bar band rescued two panting dogs from B-movie hell.

-Davidson, you may remember, was immortalized in the Julia Phillips Hollywood tell-all You’ll Never Eat Lunch in This Town Again as a writer-screwing philistine.
-[At a party, he screamed at people that Charles Webb, who was cheated out of screenwriter pay for the Oscar-winning film adaptation of his book The Graduate, deserved to be a shoe salesman in the East Village, which he was. — ss]
+Davidson, you may remember, was immortalized in Julia Phillips’ 1991 Hollywood tell-all You’ll Never Eat Lunch in This Town Again as a writer-screwing philistine.
+[Phillips produced Close Encounters of the Third Kind and Taxi Driver, and was the first female producer to win a Best Picture Oscar, for The Sting.
+At a party she and Davidson attended, he went on a tirade about Charles Webb, who wrote the book The Graduate.
+Webb was cheated out of screenwriter pay for the Oscar-winning film adaptation, which used the dialog he wrote verbatim.
+Davidson uncharitably screamed that Webb deserved to be the shoe salesman that he was.]

 After co-directing the sleeper hit The Lords of Flatbush in 1974, Davidson optioned the novel Eddie and the Cruisers, an entertaining yarn about the premature dispatch of an enigmatic rock‘n’roll idol.
 He then convinced Canadian investors Aurora Film Partners to give him $7 million to film it.

-It was a perfectly good book, but because Davidson couldn’t leave well enough alone and Aurora was essentially an investment outfit, Eddie wound up as a tax shelter for dentists.
+It was a perfectly good book, deliciously dark and murdery.
+The movie was for kids.
+Davidson couldn’t leave well enough alone, and Aurora was essentially an investment outfit, so Eddie wound up as a tax shelter for dentists.

 The book Davidson adapted deserved better.
 Former Wall Street Journal reporter P.F.
 Kluge authored the lively mystery about a fictional 1950s New Jersey band and its Rubic’s Cube of a front man, Eddie Wilson.
 Strictly a seashore cover band at first, the Cruisers switch to original material and catch fire.
-Mistakenly thinking he’s Mozart, Eddie embarks upon an overly ambitious, ill-fated musical experiment.
+Mistakenly thinking he’s Mozart, Eddie embarks upon an ambitious musical experiment that his label rejects.
 He and the session tapes disappear, and the grumpy Cruisers disband at their career apex.
+Two decades later, everyone is suddenly hounding the surviving Cruisers relentlessly.

-From 1980 to 1982, everyone involved with the cinematic Eddie was chasing something too — a film start.
-Along the way were financing delays, two fired screenwriters, and an unusable score by, of all people, Joe “You Light Up My Life” Brooks.
-Brooks was canned [and indicted on 11 counts of rape] and the screenplay was finished by Davidson and his sister Arlene, with uncompensated and uncredited assistance from Kluge.
+From 1980 to 1982, everyone involved with the cinematic Eddie was chasing something, too — a film start.
+Along the way were financing delays, two fired screenwriters, and an unusable score by, of all people, Joe “You Light Up My Life” Brooks [also fired, and indicted on 11 counts of rape].
+Davidson and his sister Arlene finished the screenplay themselves, with uncompensated and uncredited assistance from Kluge.

-In another time-honored Hollywood tradition, the final script diverged wildly from the source material.
-For example, the 1950s flashbacks moved to the 1960s.
+The final script diverged wildly from Kluge’s book.
+The 1950s flashbacks moved to the 1960s.
 Eddie’s groundbreaking jazz fusion foray morphed into a post-medicated-Beatles style concept album.
 The book’s linchpin, Walt Whitman’s Leaves of Grass, became Arthur Rimbaud’s A Season in Hell.
 A homicidal Rolling Stone writer and his oversexed girlfriend were replaced by one character, an insipid Diane Sawyerish TV reporter who never takes notes (Ellen Barkin).
-In the book, the missing tapes are in someone’s sock drawer; in the movie they’ve sat in a junkyard for twenty years, miraculously undeteriorated.
+In the book, the missing tapes are lovingly stashed in someone’s sock drawer; in the movie they’ve sat in a junkyard for twenty years, miraculously undeteriorated.

 From the time he sold Martin Davidson the film rights to his novel, Kluge never really expected his creation to survive intact.
 “If a butcher buys a cow,” he says he told friends, “is he gonna make changes?”

 On top of all that was the Eddie problem.
-Kluge’s character was a skinny, no-frills Buddy Holly sort.
-Davidson’s unswerving vision was Bruce Springsteen.
+Kluge’s Eddie was a skinny, no-frills Buddy Holly sort.
+Davidson’s was Bruce Springsteen.

 The director denied having a fixation, claiming in interviews that Dion and Jim Morrison were his true inspirations.
 But someone sent Springsteen a script.
 And Springsteen’s then-girlfriend, actress Joyce Hyser, was a finalist for the part of Eddie’s girlfriend.
 Davidson even asked Springsteen’s sound-alike friend, Southside Johnny Lyon of the Asbury Jukes, to produce the score.

 No one was bothered that Springsteen, then 33 but not dead, was a tad hoary to play an 18-year-old.
-No one considered that he might be a budget buster, too.
-Or that the E Street sound was neither technologically nor historically possible in 1962.
+Or that he might be a budget buster.
+Or that the E Street sound was technologically impossible in 1962 and historically incorrect.
 In any case, Lyon declined, Hyser lost, and Bruce never called back.
 [Southside Johnny did record three songs for the film as himself with the Jukes, all of which were cut out.]

 A more cost-effective unknown won the Eddie role.
-Twenty-four-year-old Michael Paré looked like a Calvin Klein ad, had an intractable Brooklyn accent, and couldn’t carry a tune in a bucket.
-Paré’s main talents were effecting a smug superciliousness and filling out jeans nicely, the only skills Davidson apparently figured a rock star needed.
+Twenty-four-year-old Michael Paré looked like a Calvin Klein ad and couldn’t carry a tune in a bucket.
+[At their first meeting, Paré told Davidson he could sing like Sinatra and play like Hendrix.]
+His main skill was filling out jeans nicely.

-Paré had twelve lines of dialog.
-But he — and not top-billed Berenger — got the star treatment: a feature in Interview, fashion layouts in Vanity Fair.
+It’s no mystery why Paré had only twelve lines of dialog.
+What’s baffling is that he — and not top-billed Berenger, a bona fide movie idol — got the star treatment: a feature in Interview, fashion layouts in Vanity Fair.
 He careened over the top in interviews, claiming he was a Culinary Institute of America grad (he dropped out halfway through the program), Tavern on the Green’s head chef (just a cook, says Tavern), and a top Zoli model (the agency has no payroll record of him).
-[An actual top Zoli model of the era told me he saw Paré at some go-sees; that’s apparently as far as he got.]
-Paré also allegedly studied acting with Uta Hagen.
+Paré also allegedly studied acting with the legendary Uta Hagen.
 Judge for yourself.

 On the dork side: Michael Paré helps model Nancy Donahue with a chiropractic adjustment.